 In most cases, for residential leases, the security deposit is less than $10,000.
 For civil disputes of $10,000 or less for an individual or $5,000 or less for an LLC, those cases go to small claims court.
 You may want to go to small claims court anyway even if the security deposit is larger than $10,000 because there are no lawyers in small claims court, which greatly reduces legal fees, and it’s a lot faster to get a trial date and the process is simpler.

 Q: What happens to my security deposit once I give it to my landlord?

 A: The answer is- you don’t want to know.
-Most mom and pop landlords spend it, lose track of it, and forget about it, until they get a 30-day notice from the tenant, and then they have to scramble to come up with it before the tenant moves out.
-If you have had a bad experience with a landlord unfairly withholding your security deposit in the past, I recommend asking the landlord before you rent, how often they keep security deposits from their tenants.
-Most professionally managed apartments handle security deposits very fairly.
+Most mom and pop landlords spend it, lose track of it, and forget about it until they get a 30-day notice from the tenant, and then they have to scramble to come up with the money before the tenant moves out.
+If you have had a bad experience with a landlord unfairly withholding your security deposit in the past, I recommend asking the landlord before you rent, how often they deduct from security deposits when tenants move out.
+Professionally managed apartments handle security deposits fairly.